voidthecryptic/voidthecryptic.github.io/_portfolio/soldering_station.md

 Soldering is a basic process in electronics that allows for the effective electrical and mechanical joining of parts on a circuit board.
 However, older soldering irons are generally not well equipped with precise temperature control, which causes bad solder joints, damage to components, and efficiency loss.

-To address these issues, this project implements a **Digital Soldering Station** based on the Hakko 907 handle. [cite_start]This station offers an intuitive interface to adjust and observe the temperature in real-time, utilizing a microcontroller-based system with a PID algorithm for stable working temperatures [cite: 5-8].
+To address these issues, this project implements a **Digital Soldering Station** based on the Hakko 907 handle. [cite_start]This station offers an intuitive interface to adjust and observe the temperature in real-time, utilizing a microcontroller-based system with a PID algorithm for stable working temperatures.

 ### 1.1 Motivation
 The need for this project arose from hands-on experience with electronics prototyping, where inconsistent soldering outcomes due to temperature variations often decreased circuit quality or damaged expensive parts.
 We chose this project because it integrates hardware design, sensor integration, embedded programming, and control system theory.